2006–07 Eredivisie: Relegation playoffs

 All teams play a home and an away match, with the possibility of a third match in case of a tie.
 The team that has scored the most away goals in the first two legs will play the deciding third leg at home.
-If both teams have scored an equal amount of away goals, a penalty shootout after the second leg will decide who plays at home in the third leg.
+If both teams have scored an equal number of away goals, a penalty shootout after the second leg will decide who plays at home in the third leg.